Five Easy and Ethical Alternatives to Amazon

 And, in the UK at least, you’re even supporting the author by getting their book from the library!
 Because of a scheme called ‘Public Lending Right’ run by the British Library, every time you take a book out from a library the author gets a small amount of money (8.5p at the moment).
 It’s a bit of pocket-money for most of us, and the scheme tops out at around £6,000 a year for even the most popular authors, but at least it’s something.

-I’m actually a bit lost about why people don’t use libraries more.
+I’m actually confused why people don’t use libraries more.

 If you aren’t sure where your nearest library is, check on WorldCat’s Library Finder.